 Based at Company 3 Santa Monica.
 Available virtually through any Company 3 Virtual Outpost.

-Bogdanowicz started her work as a digital colorist at Cinesite on the first full DI, O Brother, Where Art Thou?, for Joel and Ethan Coen and cinematographer Roger Deakins, ASC, BSC.
-She comes from a family of imaging experts — her father spent his career as a top-level scientist at Eastman Kodak’s Rochester, NY headquarters and her sister is also a successful digital colorist.
+Bogdanowicz started her work as a digital colorist assistant at Cinesite on the first full DI, O Brother, Where Art Thou? for Joel and Ethan Coen, and cinematographer Roger Deakins, ASC, BSC.
+She comes from a family of imaging experts — her father spent his career as a top-level scientist at Eastman Kodak’s Rochester, NY, headquarters, and her sister is also a successful digital colorist.
 Bogdanowicz majored in Art and minored in Physics at the State University of New York, Geneseo.
-She is also an avid painter of large format (five- and six-foot tall) oils and watercolors, which she has exhibited at a number of high-profile galleries.
+She is also an avid painter of large-format (five- and six-foot-tall) oils and watercolors, which she has exhibited at several high-profile galleries.